xbeat/Machine-Learning/README.md

 Byte Pair Encoding is a data compression technique that iteratively replaces the most frequent pair of bytes in a sequence with a single, unused byte.
 In the context of natural language processing, BPE is used for tokenization, breaking down text into subword units.
 This approach balances the benefits of character-level and word-level tokenization, allowing for efficient representation of both common and rare words.

+## The Importance of Feature Engineering in Data Science

+Understanding Feature Engineering

+Feature engineering is a crucial process in data science that involves transforming raw data into meaningful features that can significantly improve the performance of machine learning models.
+It's not just about data manipulation; it's about making your data work harder and extracting maximum value from it.
+Feature engineering can impact model accuracy, data usability, team efficiency, and overall project success.

 ## Machine Learning Loss Functions for Regression and Classification Using Python

 Mean Squared Error (MSE) for Regression